Wednesday, September 30, 2015

 CAT ON A HOT TIN ROOF 1958

 By the time most of the films adapted from his plays began airing regularly on late-night TV, Williams’ trademark psychoanalytic, sweat ‘n’ lust domestic melodramasso popular in the '40s and '50shad long gone out of fashion.
-But watching these movies as a kid gave me the impression of adulthood as this distant, mysterious wonderland where one’s life would be ruled by fiery passions and profound emotions.
-Where where the simplest, most unassuming countenances concealed deep wellsprings of poetic sensitivity.
+But watching these movies as a kid gave me the impression of adulthood as this distant, mysterious wonderland where one’s life would be ruled by fiery passions, profound psychological epiphanies, and turbulent emotions.
+Where people with the simplest, most unassuming countenances concealed deep wellsprings of insight and poetic sensitivity.
 Ah, youth.

 Admittedly, I couldn’t always distinguish actual Tennessee Williams movies from look-alike works from William Inge (Come Back Little Sheba), Eugene O’Neill (Desire Under the Elms), Carson McCullers (The Member of the Wedding), Lonnie Coleman (Hot Spell), or William Faulkner (The Long Hot Summer).
-But as each film seemed to reinforce similar themes ("Oh, you weak, beautiful people who give up with such grace.
-What you need is someone to take hold of you - gently, with love, and hand your life back to you.
-Like something golden you let go of."); they might well have sprung from the same imagination.
+But, as each of these films seemed to me to reinforce such similar themes, they might well have sprung from the same imagination.

 The Emotionally Unavailable Man

 When I was young and my entire world not much larger than the size of my family, I responded to the way Williams’ domestic dramas gave the mundane conflicts of the American household the scope and grandeur of Greek tragedy.
 In my adolescence, I related to his characters’ flawed humanity and struggle with self-forgiveness.
-When I was a teenager and became more aware of the hormonal drives propelling Williams’ narratives, I was excited by his introduction of implicit and codified homosexual longinginevitably torturedthrough characters seen (Brick in Cat on a Hot Tin Roof); unseen (Blanche’s husband in A Streetcar Named Desire); male (Sebastian in Suddenly, Last Summer); and female (Karen Stone in The Roman Spring of Mrs. Stone).
+In my teens, when I grew more aware of the hormonal drives propelling Williams’ narratives, I was fascinated by the way he introduced implicit and codified homosexual longinginevitably torturedthrough characters seen (Brick in Cat on a Hot Tin Roof); unseen (Blanche’s husband in A Streetcar Named Desire); male (Sebastian in Suddenly, Last Summer); and female (Karen Stone in The Roman Spring of Mrs. Stone).

 Elizabeth Taylor as Margaret (Maggie) Pollitt